 What is the difference between a cosigner vs coborrower?
 The biggest difference between these 2 terms is how the co-person is involved in the loan.

-A cosigner doesn't take as much responsibility for the as a coborrower.
+A cosigner doesn't take as much responsibility for the loan as a coborrower.
 A cosigner doesn't own any part of the loan.
 They just will be responsible for paying back the loan if the original borrower fails to pay back the loan.

 A cosigner is most often used in a scenario where the applicant has a low credit score and asks a family member with better credit to cosign with them.